glassechidna/lastkeypair/docs/access-policy.md

 interface LkpUserCertAuthorizationResponse {
     Authorized: boolean;
-    Principals: string[]; // LKP uses instance ARNs as principals for trusted hosts Jumpboxes?: {
+    Principals: string[]; // LKP uses instance ARNs as principals for trusted hosts
+                          // if this key is absent, it will default to permitting
+                          // the requested RemoteInstanceArn
+    Jumpboxes?: {
         Address: string; // ip/domain that user should use as bastion host
         User: string; // linux user on jumpbox